 "For where your treasure is, there your heart will be also."

-Matthew 6:21Jesus made a direct connection between a person's money and their heart.
-Not because the church needs funding — though it does — but because generosity is one of the clearest, most tangible ways a person's inner life is revealed and reshaped.
-When someone moves from holding their resources tightly to giving freely, something real is happening.
+Matthew 6:21Jesus made a direct connection between a person's money and their heart — not because the church needs funding (even though it does), but because generosity is one of the clearest ways a person's inner life is revealed and reshaped.
+When someone moves from holding resources tightly to giving freely, something real is happening.
 They're becoming less self-reliant and more God-dependent.
-Less anxious and more trusting.
-More connected to something larger than their own immediate circumstances.
+A church full of people who've learned to live generously is a church full of the most credible witnesses the gospel has.

 Every engagement starts with a Generosity Culture Audit — an honest look at where you are, not where you hope to be.